101 Things to do in Bournemouth with Babies and Toddlers – Redhill Park

 Redhill Park Cafe

-There is a cafe in the park – Redhill Park Cafe – which offers a typical cafe menu at breakfast and lunch time with indoor and outdoor seating available.
-Opening times are seasonal – during summer it is open daily from 10.30 am – 4.30 pm.
+There is a very nice cafe in the park – Redhill Park Cafe – which offers a typical cafe menu at breakfast and lunch time with indoor and outdoor seating available.
+The cafe is open daily from 9.30 am until 5 pm, although these times can vary according to the season.
+The cafe hosts both regular events for children (and adults) plus a range of special events throughout the year.
+Check the website for more details.

 After School Art Club

 There is an After School Art Club on Friday afternoons.
-These drop-in sessions run from 3.30 pm – 4.30 pm and are free to attend.
+These drop-in sessions run from 3.30 pm until 4.30 pm and are free to attend.

 The Parks Foundation

 The cafe is run by The Parks Foundation, who also offer a programme of activities for children.
-Check out the most up-to-date event schedule here.
+Check out the most up-to-date event schedule for this, and other parks around Bournemouth here.

 Tennis Courts

 For older children (and adults, of course) there are Tennis Courts.
-You can book courts for £7 an hour (or £45 a year) here.
-Tennis lessons are also available, starting with Parents & Tots classes suitable for children age 3-5.
+You can book courts for £7 an hour here.
+Alternatively, you can pay £52 for a year’s access to tennis courts both here and at three other venues.
+Tennis lessons are also available, starting with Parents & Tots classes suitable for children age 3-5 via Bourne4Tennis.

 Toilets/Changing Facilities

-There is a toilet block with changing facilities next to the cafe.
+There are toilets with changing facilities next to the cafe.

 Redhill Common